 The company management and directors have a statutory duty to co-operate and support the work of the administrator.
-In practice, it is crucial that the administrator forms an active and co-operative relationship with the management and directors, which will effectively facilitate the bankruptcy process and maximise value for stakeholders.
+In practice, it is crucial that the administrator forms an active and co-operative relationship with the management and directors, which will effectively facilitate the bankruptcy process and maximise value for the stakeholders.

 The administrator will normally take the place of the previous management and the board will cease to function.
 If the debtor applies for, and the court approves, debtor in possession, the management will remain in place and continue to operate the debtor under the supervision of the administrator.

-Apart from the liquidation committee, institutions such as law firms, accountancy firms as well as liquidation firms can serve as administrators.
+Apart from the liquidation committee, institutions such as law firms, accountancy firms, as well as liquidation firms, can serve as administrators.
 No creditor, creditor representative, owner, officer or director can serve as the administrator.

 The PRC Bankruptcy Law is silent on directors’ duties, such as putting financially troubled companies into insolvency proceedings or stipulating any positive actions to be taken by directors before opening the proceedings.
 However, the law provides that legal representatives of distressed companies or, at the insolvency court’s decision, financial officers and other specific managers, shall perform the following duties during insolvency proceedings: